mattwarren/mattwarren.github.io/_posts/2016-02-17-adventures-in-benchmarking-memory-allocations.md

 ## Implementation Details

 This is all made possible be the excellent [Gargage Collection ETW Events](https://msdn.microsoft.com/en-us/library/ff356162(v=vs.110).aspx) that the .NET runtime produces.
 In particular the [GCAllocationTick_V2 Event](https://msdn.microsoft.com/en-us/library/ff356162(v=vs.110).aspx#gcallocationtick_v2_event) that is fired each time approximately 100 KB is allocated.
-A typical event looks like this (when converted to xml), where we can see that `0x1A060` or 106,592 bytes have just been allocated.
+An xml representation of a typical event is shown below, you can see that `0x1A060` or 106,592 bytes have just been allocated.

 ``` xml
 <UserData>